How To Deal With An Argumentative Child

-After a child is born, parents are eager to listen to their little one grow up and start speaking.
-And, when the child utters her first word, it fills the entire family with joy.
+After a child is born, parents are eager to see their little one grow up and start speaking.
+And, when the child utters the first word, it fills the entire family with joy.
 Everyone wants to hear her speak more and more.

 Why do children argue?

-Parents should keep in mind that their child’s argumentative behaviour is not influenced by feelings of animosity, hatred or a sense of grudge.
-Entering into an argument is a child’s natural tendency of continuously testing and pushing her boundaries.
-It can also be the result of a child’s poor communicating and coping skills.
+A child’s argumentative behaviour is not influenced by feelings of animosity, hatred or a sense of grudge.
+In fact, entering into an argument is a child’s way of continuously testing and pushing her boundaries.
+But, in a few cases, it may also reflect a child’s poor communicating and coping skills.

 1. Listen to your child: Most of the time, a child resorts to arguments to forcefully put his point across.
 He does so because he isn’t sure if his opinion will be heard or taken into consideration.
 So, listen patiently to your child to assure him that his concerns will be respected and taken seriously.
 This will help him put forth his thoughts in a calm and composed manner.